Some Frequently Asked Questions

 Our 'vicar', ‘celebrant’, doesn't seem to like photographers, what should we do?

 Wedding venues and registry offices know photographers have to move quietly around making pictures.
 But if you're being married in a religious building it's quite common for a photographer to be asked to remain out of the way and of course I’ll respect this.
-My dad was a Church of England vicar (later a Bishop) and never let a photographer anywhere near the front and justified this with stories about photographers treating marriage ceremonies with little respect.
-I’ve also met wonderful celebrants who either allow me to quietly move around anywhere and trust I won’t intrude, or on meeting me have a late change of heart and allow me unexpected access.
-The latter happened at the extraordinary Italianate Church at Wilton, Salisbury where during a brief pre wedding chat with the vicar her view of me seemed to change and I was allowed not only to photograph the bride’s entrance from the front, but also to wander quietly down the sides of the church to find pictures throughout the ceremony.
-You never know what might happen on the day.
+My dad was a Church of England vicar (later a Bishop) and never let a photographer anywhere near the front, justifying this with stories about photographers treating marriage ceremonies like photoshoots.
+I’m sure some do.
+I’ve also met lots of religious celebrants who either allow me to quietly move around anywhere and trust I won’t intrude, or on meeting me have a late change of heart and allow me unexpected access.
+The latter happened at the extraordinary huge Italianate Church at Wilton, Salisbury.
+During a pre wedding chat the vicar thankfully did a 180.
+She moved from saying I couldn’t step inside to then agreeing I could photograph the bride’s entrance from the front, and also wander quietly down the side aisles throughout the service.
+I think she’d had some bad photographer experiences.

 If you’re marrying in a religious ceremony, the week before the wedding I’ll make a call to whoever's presiding to see what they allow.
-There can often be room for a bit of negotiation.
+There can often be room for negotiation.

 Do you work alone?